-South Australia continues to receive high River Murray flow at the border of around 77,000 ML/day, which will steadily reduce over the next week to the range of 70,000 ML/day to 75,000 ML/day.
+South Australia continues to receive high River Murray flow at the border of around 76,000 ML/day, which will steadily reduce over the next week to the range of 70,000 ML/day to 75,000 ML/day.

 Based on known flow in transit and current river operations, River Murray flow is now expected to be in the order of 60,000 ML/day to 65,000 ML/day by the end of March 2011.
 This is subject to the occurrence of further rainfall and changed river operations upstream of South Australia.
-There are no further flow peaks currently in transit upstream of South Australia now receding at a slow rate.
+There are no further flow peaks currently in transit upstream of South Australia, with flow to South Australia now receding at a slow rate.

-The flow at Lock 1 (Blanchetown) is currently 78,500 ML/day and is expected to remain at this level as the peak flow passes.
+The flow at Lock 1 (Blanchetown) is currently 78,000 ML/day.

 Some shacks, roads, campsites and causeways located on floodplains may be inundated.
 The current flow is well within the normal historical flow range (i.e. many similar events of flows within this range have been experienced in previous years) for the River Murray in South Australia.
-No populated areas will be at risk of flooding from the predicted flow but the extent of inundation of low-lying areas of the floodplain, creeks and flood runners will increase.
+No populated areas will be at risk of flooding from the flow but the extent of inundation of low-lying areas of the floodplain, creeks and flood runners will increase.